gitdatgitdat/DAT-Password-Strength-Checker/Python/README.md

 ## Password Strength Checker (Python)

-This Python script checks password strength based on five rules and offers clear, readable console output.
-It supports optional input masking using the `pwinput` module.
+This Python script checks password strength based on five core rules and verifies whether the password has been exposed in known data breaches using the Have I Been Pwned API.
+It provides clear, structured console output and offers optional masked input.

 ---

 ## Features

-- Five-rule strength evaluation
+- Five-rule password strength evaluation (length, upper/lowercase, digit, special character)
-- Masked input (if `pwinput` is installed)
+- Real-time breach check using the HIBP API
+- Suggestions to improve weak passwords
+- Optional masked input via pwinput (fallbacks to getpass)
-- Looping password checks
+- Looping interface for testing multiple passwords
-- Clean, spaced output formatting
-- Compatible with both Python 3.x and most terminal environments
+- Cross-platform compatibility (Python 3.x)

 ---